Dynamic responses to cell stress

 Quick overview of the group

-The Enserink group is a very international group with people from five different countries, and currently consists of the group leader, one senior researcher, two post-docs, three PhD students and a varying number of undergraduate students.
+The Enserink group is a research group with people from five different countries, and currently consists of the group leader, one senior researcher, three post-docs, three PhD students and a varying number of undergraduate students.

 Cells are continuously exposed to changes in their environment.
 For optimal growth and survival, cells have developed mechanisms that sense these alterations and generate responses that maintain cellular homeostasis.
 A major response to environmental stimuli is transcriptional reprogramming.

 The lab’s main goal is to understand how cells cope with environmental changes, in particular in terms of regulation of transcription.
-We mainly focus on regulation of transcription by post-translational modifications, such as phosphorylation, ubiquitination and sumoylation, and we primarily use the model organism Saccharomyces cerevisiae for our studies.
+We mainly focus on regulation of transcription by post-translational modifications, such as phosphorylation, ubiquitination and sumoylation.
+We make use of the model organism Saccharomyces cerevisiae as well as vertebrate cell lines.

 Rad6 in transcription and cell cycle regulation